arnosimons/arnosimons.github.io/projects/scratchbook.md

                             headerTitle = "Whether or not the scratch contains at least one STRECHED click pattern.";
                           else if (headerText == "Q" )
                             headerTitle = "Whether or not the scratch contains at least one SQUEEZED click pattern.";
+                          // Scratches
+                          else if (headerText == "Baby" )
+                            headerTitle = "Whether or not the scratch contains at least one BABY scratch.";
+                          else if (headerText == "In" )
+                            headerTitle = "Whether or not the scratch contains at least one IN scratch";
+                          else if (headerText == "Out" )
+                            headerTitle = "Whether or not the scratch contains at least one OUT scratch.";
+                          else if (headerText == "Dice" )
+                            headerTitle = "Whether or not the scratch contains at least one DICE scratch.";
+                          else if (headerText == "Flare" )
+                            headerTitle = "Whether or not the scratch contains at least one FLARE scratch.";
+                          else if (headerText == "Transformer" )
+                            headerTitle = "Whether or not the scratch contains at least one TRRANSFORMER scratch.";
+                          else if (headerText == "Tear" )
+                            headerTitle = "Whether or not the scratch contains at least one TEAR scratch.";
+                          else if (headerText == "Orbit" )
+                            headerTitle = "Whether or not the scratch contains at least one ORBIT scratch.";
+                          else if (headerText == "Slice" )
+                            headerTitle = "Whether or not the scratch contains at least one SLICE scratch.";
+                          else if (headerText == "Chirp" )
+                            headerTitle = "Whether or not the scratch contains at least one CHIRP scratch.";
+                          else if (headerText == "Stab" )
+                            headerTitle = "Whether or not the scratch contains at least one STAB scratch.";
+                          else if (headerText == "OCFlare" )
+                            headerTitle = "Whether or not the scratch contains at least one OCFLARE scratch.";
-                          else if (headerText == "OrbType1" )
+                          else if (headerText == "TCFlare" )
-                            headerTitle = "(Only applies to orbits) Whether the scratch is a PURE or an IMPURE orbit, i.e. whether or not the backward motion perfectly mirrors the forward motion.";
+                            headerTitle = "Whether or not the scratch contains at least one TCFLARE scratch.";
-                          else if (headerText == "OrbType2" )
+                          else if (headerText == "OGFlare" )
-                            headerTitle = "(Only applies to orbits) Names the CURVE-SHAPE of the orbit, e.g. S-CURVED, TAZER or PHANTAZM.";
+                            headerTitle = "Whether or not the scratch contains at least one OGFLARE scratch.";
+                          // Composition
                           else if (headerText == "#Els" )
                             headerTitle = "The number of ELEMENTS the scratch is composed of.";
                           else if (headerText == "Formula" )
                             headerTitle = "The FORMULA for composing the scratch.
 Copy-n-paste formulas into the VISUALIZER to make your own modifications! ";
+                          // Set the attribute...
                           $td.attr('title', headerTitle);
                         });
-                        /* Apply the tooltips */
+                        /* Style header tooltips */
-                        $('#scratch-table thead th[title]').tooltip(
+                        $('#scratch-table thead th[title]').tooltip({"container": 'body',});
-                        {
-                           "container": 'body',
-                        });
+                        // Visibility of columns
-                        var cols = [3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29]
+                        var cols = [3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,]
                         table.columns( cols ).visible(false, false);
                         table.columns( cols ).searchable(false);
                       },